Michael Sayers: Background

-Michael Sayers was born on December 19, 1911, in Dublin, Ireland, one of four children.
-His parents, Philip Sayers and Molly Harmel, were Jewish Lithuanians; his father, strongly committed to Irish Republicanism, was a friend of Michael Collins.
+Michael Sayers was born on 19 December 1911, in Dublin, Ireland, one of four children.
+His parents were Philip Sayers and Molly Harmel.
+His father, strongly committed to Irish Republicanism, was a friend of Michael Collins.
 Sayers went to school in Dublin and briefly at Cheltenham College in England.
 He studied briefly at London University and at Trinity College Dublin.
 At Trinity, he studied French under Samuel Beckett.
-At Michael MacLiammoir's Gate Theatre, he interacted with actors like Orson Welles and James Mason.
+At Micheál Mac Liammóir's Gate Theatre, he interacted with actors like Orson Welles and James Mason.
 He published poetry and wrote for the theater magazine Motley as well as College Miscellanyas.
+His cousin was the South African activist and journalist, Michael Harmel.

 Career

 In the 1930s, age 18, Sayers first worked for T. S. Eliot, who made him a theater reviewer for The Criterion.
 A.R.
 Orage gave him the same role for The New English Weekly.
 Through A.R.
 Orage, Sayers wound up sharing a flat with fellow writers Rayner Heppenstall and Eric Blair ("George Orwell").
 Sayers published stories in Edward J. O'Brien's annual Best British Short Stories.